Vizonex/pyxgen/README.md

 # pyxgen
-A Cython Bindings Generator Written with Python/Rust (Haven't Completely Decided on it yet).
+A Cython Bindings Generator Written with Python.
 Inspired by many different projects.

 # Why A new bindings generator?
 To be fair I didn't want to have to do all the work myself but time and time again